Computing Resources for Students

 Processor At least Intel i5 Processor, i7 processor recommended.
 Please see this link for laptop processor benchmarking information - http://www.cpubenchmark.net/laptop.html

 RAM At least 8GB recommended, 16GB better.

-Hard Drive: At least 128GB Solid State Drive for the boot drive(hard drive with operating system and main applications), 256 GB Solid State Drive recommended.
-External or secondary drive for additional storage can be 7200RPM Sata drives or better. * Some server space is provided to students, see towards the bottom of the page.
+Hard Drive: At least 128GB hard for the boot drive(hard drive with operating system and main applications), 256 GB recommended.
+Solid State drives are strongly recommended.
+External or secondary drive for additional storage can be 7200RPM SATA drives or better. * Some server space is provided to students, see towards the bottom of the page.

 At Least 1GB Memory that supports Open GL.

 Some examples are: Nvidia GeForce GTX 760M, Nvidia Quadro K1000, Nvidia Quadro K2000, ATI FireProM7740, ATI FirePro M4000.

 If possible, use the SolidWorks System/Graphics Card Requirements matrix to find recommended graphics when configuring a new PC – see link here for certified models.